mrciolino/wiki-backup/organizations/The-Pythagorean-Empire.md

 <details>
 <summary>The Broken Rune</summary>
 A shattered rune (⚯) was discovered in Draco Fell’s ruins—possibly Asmal’s attempt to **fuse all three leylines**.
-If restored, it might reignite the Desolation of Oswald.
+If restored, it might reignite the Desolation of Asmal.
 </details>